Cockpit-HQ/docs/pro/inbox/introduction/index.md

 # Inbox

-Accept submissions from custom forms - including file uploads.
+The Inbox add-on is an extension focused on easily streamlining the process of collecting and managing form submissions from your website or application - including file uploads.
+Capture form data and store it securely within Cockpit.

 ## Quick Setup